 Make the end of the year count for your students and yourself.
-I’m sharing my favorite end of the year teacher hacks with you!
-Use the time you have the last few weeks to prep and make back to school easier and less stressful for you!
-Help your students transition by reflecting on the school year, celebrate everything they have done, accomplished, and learned!
+I’m sharing my favorite end-of-the-year teacher hacks with you!
+Use the time you have the last few weeks to prep and make back-to=school easier and less stressful for you!
+Help your students transition by reflecting on the school year, celebrate everything they have done, accomplished and learned!
 Now let’s get started.

 I have a multi-age classroom.
 Some of my students will be going to kindergarten and some of them will come back next year to be the “big kids” in my class.
 We read books about kindergarten and school.
-We talk about what is going to happen, what that will look like, and how they may feel.
-My favorite books about the first day of school are The Night Before Kindergarten and The First Day of Nursery School (it’s about a little girl who is nervous the first day of preschool and ends up having a ton of fun).
+We talk about what is going to happen, what that will look like and how they may feel.
+My favorite books about the first day of school are The Night Before Kindergarten and The First Day of Nursery School.
+(It’s about a little girl who is nervous the first day of preschool and ends up having a ton of fun.)

-I put out all the activities and manipulates for back to school.
+I put out all the activities and manipulates for back-to-school.
 It’s fun for them to revisit what they did at the beginning of the year.
 These retelling cards are super easy to make!
-Just color copy the last two pages of Panda Bear, Panda Bear What do you See?, cut out, glue to card stock, and laminate.
+Just color copy the last two pages of Panda Bear, Panda Bear What do you See?, cut out, glue to card stock and laminate.

 Two…it makes closing and opening the classroom back up in August easier!
 All of the themed activities are put away (except for summer which I will talk about later).
 On the last day, we have a teacher workday without students.
 I make a box for each center.
-All the manipulatives, props, labels, posters, and printables for that center go in the box.
+All the manipulatives, props, labels, posters and printables for that center go in the box.
 Then in August when I an opening my classroom up again, I just grab the center box and put everything out.
 It makes setting up centers SUPER SIMPLE!
-I also make one general box for all the items at circle and random things around the room like my visual schedule, job chart clothespins, and safe place items.
+I also make one general box for all the items at circle and random things around the room like my visual schedule, job chart clothespins and safe place items.

 For table time (aka arrival activities), we do math and literacy activities from my Summer Centers pack.
-Just a little something new a different to keep them engaged and excited the last few weeks.
+Just a little something new and different to keep them engaged and excited the last few weeks.

 Memory Books!
 During journal time for the last two weeks of school, we write in our Memory Books (during journal time).
 It is so much fun to reflect and talk about everything we did this year.
 We do one page a day and everyone does the same page.
-Each day I introduce what they are going to journal about and we brainstorm as a class before they journal.
+Each day I introduce what they are going to journal about, and we brainstorm as a class before they journal.

 Instead of signing in each morning the last week, I put out Memory Books for students to sign.
 I have the books turned to the Autograph page.
-This ways students only have to sign their names a handful of times each day, not 20+ times all at once.
+This way students only have to sign their names a handful of times each day, not 20+ times all at once.
 That’s a lot to ask of a preschooler.

-The last day I read 26 Big Things Small Hands Can Do and we reflect on ALL the things they can do now!
+The last day I read 26 Big Things Small Hands Can Do, and we reflect on ALL the things they can do now!
 They were calling out so many things that they could do!
 Each time someone shared something they can do, other students would share how they can do it too.
-One student said, “wow I am so smart look at all the stuff I can do now that I am a big kid!”
+One student said, “Wow, I am so smart!
+Look at all the stuff I can do now that I am a big kid!”
 It was a very loud and exciting circle time!

 Students LOVE to help clean!
 They wash the toys in the sensory table in bubbly water using sponges and toothbrushes.
-When they clean with toothbrushes, they are strengthening their fingers, wrists, and lower arms too.
+When they clean with toothbrushes, they are strengthening their fingers, wrists and lower arms too.
 They LOVE washing the animals from the blocks center and animal math manipulatives.
-After students have scrubbed the toys, put them on trays, spray them with bleach water, and let air dry overnight.
+After students have scrubbed the toys, put them on trays, spray them with bleach water and let air dry overnight.

 I make a long line of brown shopping bags and staple name cards (from my library center) to the side of the bags.
-As an arrival activity, students sort all the student work into each students’ bag.
+As an arrival activity, students sort all the student work into each student’s bag.

 WARNING: FIRST put their portfolios in the bottom of the bag along with any extra sets of clothing you keep in your classroom so you don’t smash any art projects.